The CASIE Center

 What happens after a referral has been made?

-The truancy prevention program case manager will meet with you to gather further information about your child's attendance and work with you to come up with an action plan to make sure your child is able to attend school regularly.
+The Truancy Prevention Program case manager will meet with you to gather further information about your child's attendance and work with you to come up with an action plan to make sure your child is able to attend school regularly.
 Parents will be expected to have children at school daily, on time without tardies and to provide a note if the student is too ill to attend school.
 The case manager will monitor your child's attendance, communicate with the school and follow up with you regarding progress and improvements needed.
-The Case Manager can also help brainstorm solutions to issues you may face or link you with services in the community.
+The case manager can also help brainstorm solutions to issues you may face or link you with services in the community.

 What is the Compulsory School Attendance Law in Indiana (I.C.
 20-33-2-6)?

 In Indiana, school aged children are expected to attend school each of the 180 days that school is in session.
-Children are to be enrolled no later than the school year in which the child turns 7 years old and are required to attend school until the age of 18 or graduated from high school (with a few expectations).
+Children are to be enrolled no later than the school year in which the child turns 7 years old and are required to attend school until the age of 18 or graduated from high school (with a few exceptions).
 Parents are held responsible for ensuring that their child attends school on a regularly basis.

-What is considered an excused absences?
+What is considered an excused absence?

 Excused absences are determined by your child's school and should be listed in the student handbook, but usually include illness, medical or mental health appointments and religious observations.
 The parent is required to provide a note to the school explaining why the student has missed school and the date(s) missed.
 Most schools do not consider transportation issues or vacations as excusable absences.